 "Thanks.
 I am fine now," she managed through the cheek that wasn't splashed onto the mountain.

 As Wahag struggled to slow down his breath, he realized that Dow being in harm's way bothered him... no, it scared him.
-As an angel, he wondered why humans never welcomed the transformative journey pain and death offered, but right now he couldn't stomach the idea of watching her go through any of it.
+As an angel, he wondered why humans never welcomed the transformative journey pain and death offered, but right now he was starting to lose track of wisdom of God.

 "Try saving me next time without potentially breaking my face," Dow managed as she regained her grip and started to moving again.